msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

     - the line containing ``b_radius = b_diameter/2``

-      - No, the interpreter stopped executing the program when the error occurred.
+      - No, the interpreter stopped executing the program when the error occurred in line 9.
         So it never even executed this line

 .. mchoice:: mc-err-type